 Designed to integrate the areas of computer technology, information analysis, and systems design to and from the student in designing large scale computer based, application-oriented, information systems.
 The course provides the knowledge and skills necessary to develop a logical design and implement an operational system from that design.
 Attention will focus on hardware and software selection; techniques of logical and physical file design; system testing; strategies for conversion; implementation and evaluation.
-(Prerequisites: GCO353 Computer Simulation and Modeling in Business, GCO354 Data Communications and Networking, GCO355 Data Base Design, GCO360 Principles of Information Analysis and Systems Development.)
+(Prerequisites: GCO355 Data Base Design, GCO360 Principles of Information Analysis and Systems Development.)